Cristian Bustos

 Cristian Bustos Costa (born 29 May 1983) is a Spanish former footballer who played as a defensive midfielder.

-Having reached the professionals at the age of 24, he amassed Segunda División totals of 226 games and one goal, mainly at the service of Celta.
-He also competed in La Liga with the club, in the 2012–13 season.
+Having reached the professionals at the age of 24, he went on to amass Segunda División totals of 226 games and one goal, mainly at the service of Celta.
+He also competed in La Liga with that club in the 2012–13 season.

-Club career
+Playing career

-Early career and Celta
+Early years and Celta

-Bustos was born in Alicante, Valencian Community.
-He began his senior football career in the lower leagues, with CD Eldense, Pinoso CF, Real Murcia B, Hércules CF B, Hércules CF and Valencia CF Mestalla.
+Bustos was born in Petrer, Province of Alicante, Valencian Community.
+He began his senior career in the lower leagues, with CD Eldense, Pinoso CF, Real Murcia B, Hércules CF B, Hércules CF and Valencia CF Mestalla.
 In 2007, he signed for UD Salamanca, playing his first match as a professional on 26 August 2007 as he started in a 3–0 away loss against Málaga CF in the Segunda División, and went on to make 58 appearances in all competitions over two seasons before transferring to another club in that league, RC Celta de Vigo, on a four-year deal.

 Bustos won promotion to La Liga with Celta in 2012, as runners-up.
-He made his debut in the competition on 18 August of that year, playing 79 minutes in a 0–1 home defeat to Málaga, and scored his first official goal for the side on 12 December, in a 2–1 win over Real Madrid at the Balaídos in the Copa del Rey.
+He made his debut in the competition on 18 August of that year, playing 79 minutes in a 0–1 home defeat to Málaga, and scored his only official goal for the side on 12 December, in a 2–1 win over Real Madrid at the Balaídos in the round of 16 of the Copa del Rey.

-As early as 8 January 2013, rumours arose of Bustos joining Sporting de Gijón, as a result of which he was left out of the squad to face Real Madrid in the second leg.
+In January 2013, rumours arose of Bustos joining Sporting de Gijón, as a result of which he was left out of the squad to face Real Madrid in the second leg.
 The next day, he was loaned out to the club until June, and subsequently the agreement was extended for a further season.